aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 ## Definitions

+ * See the definitions for [beacons](./beacons.md).
  * gazelle prefix : `aws-ddbec-`
  * beacon prefix : `aws-ddbec-sb-`
- * source field : an encrypted DynamoDB attribute
+ * source field : an encrypted DynamoDB attribute with an associated beacon
  * beacon field : an attribute holding the truncated HMAC of a source field, as defined [here](beacons.md).
 The name of the beacon field is the concatenation of